LucasEnard/formation-template-python/README.md

 ## 12.5.
 Conclusion of the global exercise

-Through this exercise it is possible to learn and understand the creation of messages,services, processes and operation.
+Through this exercise it is possible to learn and understand the creation of messages, services, processes and operation.<br>
 We discovered how to fecth information in Python and how to execute simple task on our data.

+In the github, a `solution` branch is available with everything already completed.

 # 13. Conclusion